rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 to transmit to the antenna whenever they want to connect.
 So for instance Alice will get the word Apple,
 Bob will use Banana instead, Carol will go with Cherry, and so on.
-If users start shouting their connection words _all_ at once the antenna will not understand anything but fruity gibberish, but if only _some_ users do, it may manage to tell apples from pears.
+If users start shouting their connection words _all at once_ the antenna will not understand anything but fruity gibberish, as this indeed exceeds the available resources.
+On the other hand, if only _some_ users do, it may manage to understand the words clearly and tell apples from pears.

 This is what I mean by compressed information.
 The only thing the antenna receives is a tiny and juicy fruit mix that will hopefully tell which users are active and